• Skip to primary navigation

 This option is quite interesting because by cutting the climb in half and sleeping at the Altavista refuge, you make your task easier and you also take more time.
 You can enjoy the late afternoon and the view from the refuge.

-Then you just have to get up around 5am to do the last part until the top of the volcano to admire the sunrise.
-I do not give you the details of the path because it is the same as for the night ascent.
+Then you just have to get up around 5am to do the last part to reach the top of the volcano and admire the sunrise.
+I do not give you the details of the path because it is the same as for the night hike.

 So on paper this seems to be the best option… but the problem is that the refuge is usually full weeks in advance.
-And so we end up with the same problem as for the permit, we have to plan the day of the ascent weeks ahead, which is not great for flexibility and weather.
-After the refuge looks pretty good and a night costs only 20 euros… so if you can book a place it’s a great option.
+And so we end up with the same problem as for the permit, we have to plan the day of the ascent weeks ahead, which is not great for flexibility with the weather.
+But the refuge looks pretty good and a night costs only 20 euros… so if you can book a bed it’s a great option.

 Climbing with the Teide cable car

-So if you think you won’t be able to walk up from the car park, you obviously have the option of the cable car which will take you up to 3555m.
-Then you will need the permit I mentioned at the beginning of the article to take the last part that will take you to the top about 200m higher.
+So if you think you won’t be able to hike up from the car park, you obviously have the option of the cable car which will take you up to 3555m.
+Then you will need the permit I mentioned at the beginning of the post to hike the last part that will take you to the top about 200m higher.
 Please note that the Teide cable car is open every day from 9am to 5pm (7pm in summer) and that the return ticket costs 27€.

 Important note: The cable car activity is stopped if the winds are too strong!